ai-is-awesome/Analyzing_shops/README.md

 # Coursera_Capstone
-This is the repository for Capstone Project of IBM Data Science Course from Coursera
+This is the repository for analyzing different shops in Delhi and inferencing which is the best neighborhood to open a specific category of shop there!